Diclofenac Topical (osteoarthritis pain)

 HOW should this medicine be used?

-Topical diclofenac for osteoarthritis comes as gel (Voltaren) and liquid (Pennsaid) to apply to the skin four times a day to treat arthritis pain.
+Topical diclofenac for osteoarthritis comes as gel (Voltaren) to apply to the affected skin area four times a day to treat arthritis pain.
+Topical diclofenac for osteoarthritis also comes as a 1.5% liquid (Pennsaid) to apply to the knee four times a day.
+Topical diclofenac for osteoarthritis also comes as a 2% liquid (Pennsaid) to apply to the knee twice a day.
 Apply diclofenac gel (Voltaren) or liquid (Pennsaid) at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use topical diclofenac(Pennsaid, Voltaren) exactly as directed.
 Do not use more or less of it or use it more often or for a longer period of time than prescribed by your doctor.
 Do not apply the gel or liquid to any area of your body that your doctor did not tell you to treat.

 Apply diclofenac gel (Voltaren) or liquid (Pennsaid) to clean, dry skin.
 Do not apply the medication to skin that is broken, peeling, infected, swollen, or covered with a rash.